pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-The respond_with method is part of the ‘responders’ gem and will return a JSON object with the results of each action in the controller.
+The respond_with method is part of the `responders` gem and will return a JSON object with the results of each action in the controller.

 The routing for the controller has to consider the fact that it’s within two namespaces; API and V1.
 We’ll do this using the namespace method.